 Many creditors allow you to pick or change the date you pay, so go online or call to find out.

 While changes may take a few billing cycles to go into effect, having the same due date for multiple bills can simplify your life.
 And it can be helpful to set up your bills for right after payday if you’re concerned about overspending and not having enough money left to pay them later.

 3. Add your payments to a calendar

-If you use an online calendar, you can add payments there.
-It’s usually easy to add recurring events, and your calendar app may have handy tools — such as color coding — so due dates stand out from other events.
+For example, if you use an online calendar, you can add payments there.
+It’s usually easy to add recurring events, and your calendar app may have handy tools (like color coding), so due dates stand out from other events.

 4. Decide how much you want to pay

 For some of your bills, you may have to pay a set amount.
 Others — including credit cards — may allow you to pay as much or as little as you want after making the minimum monthly payment.